KarrLab/obj_tables/docs/migration.rst

     The *schema repo* uses :obj:`obj_model` to define a schema.
 The *data repo* stores data files that use the data model defined in the schema repo.

-Migration further assumes that a schema is stored in a single Python file called the *schema* file, and its name doesn't change over the time span of a migration.
+Migration further assumes that the schema defined in a schema repo is stored in a single Python file, which is called the *schema* file.
-Because it's stored in a Git repository, its versions are recorded in a graph of commits in the repository.
-These commits are used by migration to determine changes in the *schema*.
+Because it's stored in a Git repository, the schema file's version history is recorded in the schema repo's commits, which are used by migration.
 :numref:`figure_example_data_file_migration` below illustrates these concepts.

 .. todo: bigger text in figure